Tacoma in Pierce County, Washington — The American West (Northwest)

 2. The Browns Point Light Keeper's Cottage Marker

-courtesy of Washington State Historical Society
+(Left) Oscar Brown, first light keeper, in full dress uniform.
+Photo courtesy of Washington State Historical Society

 (Right) Annie Brown on board walk in front of cottage during the first decade of the 1900s.

 Location.
 47° 18.346′ N, 122° 26.602′ W. Marker is in Tacoma, Washington, in Pierce County.
-Marker can be reached from Tulalip Street Northeast west of Wan-I-Da Avenue, on the right when traveling west.
+It can be reached from Tulalip Street Northeast west of Wan-I-Da Avenue, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 201 Tulalip St NE, Tacoma WA 98422, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Light Keeper's Cottage (here, next to this marker); Captain George Vancouver at Browns Point (a few steps from this marker); Crew Quarters (a few steps from this marker); Boat House and Oil House (within shouting distance of this marker); Browns Point Light Station (within shouting distance of this marker); Bell and Pump House (within shouting distance of this marker); Generator Building (within shouting distance of this marker); The Browns Point Lighthouse (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Light Keeper's Cottage (here, next to this marker); Captain George Vancouver at Browns Point (a few steps from this marker); Crew Quarters (a few steps from this marker); Boat House and Oil House (within shouting distance of this marker); Browns Point Light Station (within shouting distance of this marker); Bell and Pump House (within shouting distance of this marker); Generator Building (within shouting distance of this marker); The Browns Point Lighthouse (within shouting distance of this marker).
 Touch for a list and map of all markers in Tacoma.

 Credits.
 This page was last revised on August 1, 2022.
 It was originally submitted on May 5, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 93 times since then and 8 times this year.
+This page has been viewed 307 times since then and 28 times this year.
 Photos: 1, 2. submitted on May 5, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.